-Application : Applied Explanation on application of the practice : The Board understands that it is highly essential to maintain a sound risk management framework and internal control system within the Group to protect the shareholder's interest and safeguarding its assets.
+sound risk management framework and internal control system within the Group to protect the shareholder's interest and safeguarding its assets.
+Therefore, the Board retains the overal risk management responsibility in identifying principal risks and ensuring a robust system is in place in managing the risks Nonetheless, the Board understands that the system is designed to manage, rather than eliminate, the business risks, and achieving goals and objectives within the risk appetite and risk tolerance developed by the Board and its management.
+The Group's system of risk management and internal control are Application : Applied objective of identifying the Group's risk profile, involving its strategic, financial, operational, information technology and compliance risk.
+With ERM, the Board and its management are able to evaluate control measures to mitigate the identified risks.
+The ERM is conducted with reference to global standards and better practices that is aligned with ISO 31000 on risk management principles.
+In FY2019, the Board has approved a comprehensive Risk Management Policy and Procedure ("RMPP") as part of its commitment towards prioritising risk management practices and promoting risk management culture throughout the Group.
+The RMPP is benchmarked against globally accepted risk management framework - ISO 31000:2018 Risk Management Standards.
+It is designed with the aim to establish the context for an embedded ERM framework within the Group, formalising the ERM functions across the Group, promoting awareness in risk identification, measurement, control, monitoring to the employees and standardising the application of ERM within the Group.
+The ERM framework comprises of seven (7) elements: Explanation on application of the : The Board understands that it is highly essential to maintain a sound risk management framework and internal control system within the Group to protect the shareholder's interest and safeguarding its assets.
 Therefore, the Board retains the overall risk management responsibility in identifying principal risks and ensuring a robust system is in place in managing the risks.
 Nonetheless, the Board understands that the system is designed to manage, rather than eliminate, the business risks, and achieving goals and objectives within the risk appetite and risk tolerance developed by the Board and its management.
-The Group's system of risk management and internal control are integrated into ERM, carried out in November 2019, with the objective of identifying the Group's risk profile, involving its strategic, financial, operational, information technology and compliance risk.
+The Group's system of risk management and internal control are integrated into Enterprise Risk Management ("ERM"), with the objective of identifying the Group's risk profile, involving its strategic, financial, operational, information technology and compliance risk.
 With ERM, the Board and its management are able to evaluate control measures to mitigate the identified risks.
 The ERM is conducted with reference to global standards and better practices that is aligned with ISO 31000 on risk management principles.
-On 25 November 2019, the Board has approved a comprehensive Risk Management Policy and Procedure ("RMPP") as part of its commitment towards prioritising risk management practices and promoting risk management culture throughout the Group.
+In FY2019, the Board has approved a comprehensive Risk Management Policy and Procedure ("RMPP") as part of its commitment towards prioritising risk management practices and promoting risk management culture throughout the Group.
 The RMPP is benchmarked against globally accepted risk management framework - ISO 31000:2018 Risk Management Standards.
 It is designed with the aim to establish the context for an embedded ERM framework within the Group, formalising the ERM functions across the Group, promoting awareness in risk identification, measurement, control, monitoring to the employees, and standardising the application of ERM within the Group.
-The ERM framework comprises of seven (7) elements: a) Risk strategy and appetite which describe the conscious decision to use risk management for achievement of business decisions and strategic objectives;